 Ruth 2:12.
 [Boaz said to Ruth] “The Lord repay you for what you have done, and a full reward be given you by the Lord, the God of Israel, under whose wings you have come to take refuge!”

-But the love of Boaz, like the love of Christ, is more powerful than the curse of sin, death, and the law.
-His love for Ruth replaced her curse with his blessing.
+And just like our union with Christ, the union of Boaz and Ruth replaced her curse with his blessing.
 Her past with his future.
 Her shame with his honor.
-Ruth is no longer the cursed Moabite widow.
-She is the wife of Boaz, the grandmother of King David, and the ancestral mother of Jesus.
+Ruth is no longer a cursed immigrant widow.
+She is the wife of the honorable Boaz of Bethlehem, the grandmother of King David, and the ancestral mother of Jesus.

 “To live is Christ” means we are Jesus’ Ruth.
 His once cursed bride, now presented pure and holy before God.
-His people are now our people.
-His God is now our God.
-His home is now our home.
+This is a love story of epic proportions.
+The redeeming love of Christ has made his people our people.
+His God our God.
+His home our home.
 A home where we will rejoice every day in our “happily ever after” with God.